*WARNING: Aboriginal and Torres Strait Islander readers are warned that the following article contains images of deceased persons.

 On 2 June 2021 the AOC took another step on its journey of reconciliation through sport with the launch of its ‘ Reflect’ Reconciliation Action Plan (RAP).

-Australia has been represented by 51 Indigenous athletes at the Summer Olympic Games and by one Indigenous athlete at the Winter Olympic Games
+Australia has been represented by 60 Indigenous Australian Olympians known to the AOC, 59 Indigenous athletes at the Summer Olympic Games and by one Indigenous athlete at the Winter Olympic Games.

 Harley Windsor became Australia's first Indigenous Winter Olympian when the then-20-year-old from Rooty Hill in Sydney’s West competed in Pairs Figure Skating at PyeongChang 2018, alongside his Russian-born parter Katia Alexandrovskaya, where the duo finished 18th on debut.

 Cathy Freeman is the most successful Indigenous athlete with gold at Sydney 2000 and silver at Atlanta 1996 in the 400m.

 A total of 15 medals have been won by the following eight (11) Indigenous athletes:

 Of the 60 Indigenous athletes known to represent Australia at the Olympic Games, 43 are men and 17 are women.
 But between them the women have won 11 out of Australia’s 15 Indigenous medals.